Disneyland with a Toddler

-Keep in mind that children under three do not require an admission ticket.
-Two-year olds and under receive free entry, hurrah!
+When purchasing Disneyland tickets, keep in mind that children under three do not require an admission ticket.
+Two-year olds and under receive free entry, hurray!

-Measure your child’s height so you can know ahead of time which rides have height restrictions.
-You don’t want to promise a ride on Radiator Springs Racers in Cars Land and then find out that he’s too short!
+Measure your child’s height before your vacation.
+You’ll want to know ahead of time which Disneyland rides have height restrictions.
+You don’t want to promise a ride on Radiator Springs Racers in Cars Land and then find out that your toddler is too short!
 Click through to the post for tons of details on Disneyland height requirements and how to properly measure your toddler.

 Know ahead of time that you won’t be able to see or do everything.
 If you know that your toddler is going to love “it’s a small world” then make sure that happens.
-Just realize that it might happen more than once if it’s a ride they fall in love with a particular attraction, they might insist you all right it again and again!
+Just realize that if your toddler falls in love with a particular attraction, they might insist you all right it again and again!

 Read up on the rides on the Disneyland website to know what is most appropriate for your toddler.
-This interactive list from the Disneyland site shows which rides and attractions are well-loved by most toddlers.
+This interactive list from the Disneyland website shows which rides and attractions are well-loved by most toddlers.
 You’ll also want to download the Disneyland app to your smart phone before your trip.
 This app will help you navigate the parks and filter the toddler-friendly attractions.

 4. Bring What You Can From Home

 You can purchase quite a bit inside the Parks but it’s going to come at a premium price.
 So make sure you pack enough diapers, wipes and snacks for your trip.
 Bring a hat, sunglasses and sunscreen for each member of the family.
 Check out this post on what to bring to Disneyland (and what to leave at home).
 Here is a kid’s Disney packing list as well!